f-fix/dwimsy/README.md

 > **D**ata **W**ith **I**nherent **M**agnetism **S**ounds **Y**ummy
 > A modular toolkit for vintage computer tapes, disks, ROMs, and audio captures.

+> [!WARNING]
+> **Nothing in this repository is implemented yet.** Every row in the [status matrix](#3-component-implementation-status-matrix) below reads `[ ] TODO`.
+There is no `dwimsy` CLI, no `core.*` library, and no filters here yet — this repo is currently a specification for how several existing, working tools will be unified.
+If you need to actually convert or restore media today, use the standalone tools linked below instead.

+### For now, see:

+- **[`f-fix/pc88_tape_tools`](https://github.com/f-fix/pc88_tape_tools)** — working NEC PC-8001/PC-8801 tools: `pc88_tape_tools.py` (`.t88`↔`.cmt` conversion, splitting/joining, and structural `analyze`), `t882wav.py` (streaming `.t88`→`.wav` FSK synthesis with `tape`/`shaped`/`ideal` modes), and `wav2t88.py` (streaming `.wav`→`.t88` demodulation with AGC and baud auto-detection).
+All three already have self-test suites and stdin/stdout piping.
+This is the most complete preview of dwimsy's planned pipeline, and its logic is the intended source for `core.fsk`, `cli.filters.t882wav`/`wav2t88`, and part of `cli.dwimsy analyze`/`inspect` (Milestone 1).
+It doesn't yet implement dwimsy's flavor taxonomy (Section 5) — there's no trimmed/untrimmed pairing or No-Intro-style naming — and there's no shared `core.audio`/`core.pulse` library, since each script is self-contained.
+- **[`f-fix/wav2cas`](https://github.com/f-fix/wav2cas)** — working MSX-family tools: `wav2cas.py` (WAV/FLAC→CAS demodulation with AGC, adaptive thresholding, and per-block confidence scoring), `cas2wav.py` (CAS→WAV synthesis), `flac2wav.py` (pure-Python FLAC decode, stdin/stdout capable), `cmt_filter.py` (component-level simulation of the MSX CMT-IN/CMT-OUT analog circuits), and `cassette_model.py` (physical tape-channel modeling: IEC pre-emphasis, magnetic saturation, Wallace gap loss).
+These map to `core.fsk`, `core.audio` (`flac2wav`), `dsp.filter` (`cmt_filter`), and `dsp.modeler` (`cassette_model`) in Milestone 1.
+Note `wav2cas.py`/`cas2wav.py` currently take plain file paths only, not `-` for stdin/stdout, unlike the other three tools here; dwimsy's `cli.filters.*` layer is intended to normalize that.
+- **[`f-fix/fat8_d88_tool`](https://github.com/f-fix/fat8_d88_tool)** — a working D88/FAT8 extractor, tested against PC-6001/PC-6001mkII/PC-6001mkIISR, PC-8801, PC-98, and even a Pasopia disk image, including PC-88/PC-98 obfuscated-save deobfuscation and JIS-adjacent character mapping.
+It's the intended source for `disk.d88`, `disk.fat8`, and part of `core.charsets` (Milestone 2) and `core.fs` filename sanitization.
+The author's own README is candid that the code "started in ChatGPT" and "is uglier than sin" pending cleanup — a good example of a real candidate for dwimsy's promised readable, documented conversion steps.
+Tokenized-BASIC detokenization and RBYTE encode/decode are still separate, unintegrated pieces.
+- **[`f-fix/nontama_to_bload`](https://github.com/f-fix/nontama_to_bload)** — two working unpackers, `nontama_to_bload.py` (PC-6001mkII NONTAMA loader tapes, verified against ~18 released games) and `mload_to_bload.py` (MSX "M"-loader tapes), plus `mkrom.py` for building bootable cartridges from the results.
+Maps to `platforms.unpack` (Milestone 2).
+Each unpacker is a standalone script today; dwimsy's plan is to route their output through the shared Layer 3/4 stream and payload handling rather than writing `.bin` directly.
+- **[`f-fix/cas2uef`](https://github.com/f-fix/cas2uef)** — a working, narrowly-scoped `cas2uef.py` that converts "compact" (unpadded, non-8-byte-aligned) MSX CAS from DumpListEditor directly into BBC Micro `.uef`.
+The author's own README flags that the result isn't archival-quality, since CAS carries no timing data and the tool heuristically inserts pauses at detected file-header boundaries.
+This is the intended basis for `tape.bbc` (Milestone 3), though in dwimsy it's planned to route through the shared logical-stream layer instead of converting directly, so the heuristic pause-insertion can eventually be replaced with real timing where available.
+- **[`f-fix/bin2fds`](https://github.com/f-fix/bin2fds)** — a working but self-described "super ugly" **Python 2** script that converts raw `.bin` to Famicom Disk System `.fds`, including multi-side images.
+Slated for a straight Python 3 port as `disk.fds` (Milestone 2); until then it's the odd one out in this list, since it isn't even Python 3 yet.

 ---

 ## Table of Contents